Stephen-Kansanga/sacc-alumni-data-entry-form/README.md

-To run this application, fork or download the files and ru the app.py file in a working environment.
+To run this application, fork or download the files and run the app.py file in a working environment.